Ose-4g/image-repository/README.md

 # Image Repository
 An API for users to upload images and search through the images.
+It has both REST and GraphQL architecture.
 The API is dpeloyed at https://ose4g-image-repository.herokuapp.com/
 To use the api look through the <a href="https://documenter.getpostman.com/view/15666544/UUxtFWU8">documentation</a>